top of page

 Step 7 - Prepare for the GCC Mines & Works plant engineering and legal knowledge exams

-It might be a good idea to focus on one exam at a time.
-It is advisable to start with the legal knowledge exam since it provides the desired context needed for the plant engineering exam.
+Focusing on one exam at a time might be a good idea.
+It is advisable to start with the legal knowledge exam since it provides the desired context for the plant engineering exam.

 Step 8 - Register, write, & pass the GCC Mines & Works plant engineering and legal knowledge exams

-The GCC Mines & Works plant engineering and legal knowledge exams are written every year during June and November.
+The GCC Mines & Works plant engineering and legal knowledge exams are written annually during June and November.

-The exams' writing is usually during the first & second weeks of June and November of every year.
-You can write both exams in June/November, or you can choose to write one exam in June and the other in November.
+The exam writing is usually during the first & second weeks of June and November of every year.
+You can write both exams in June/November, or you can write one exam in June and the other in November.
 The first week is usually for writing the plant engineering exam.
 The following week is for the legal knowledge exam.

 Mechanical and electrical GCC Mines & Works candidates write the same exam papers.
 In other words, there is no paper for mechanical and electrical.

-You will need to register to write the exams at an approved TVET college.
-You will have to produce your DMR GCC Mines & Works letter of acceptance and certified copy of your identity document when registering to write the exams.
+You must register to write the exams at an approved TVET college and produce your DMR GCC Mines & Works letter of acceptance and a certified copy of your identity document when registering.

 Step 9 - Apply to be issued with the GCC Mines & Works